smakijenko/Flight-Spy/README.md

 👉 For icons and pins I used SF Symbols and a few of them are downloaded from https://www.flaticon.com.

-🔥 A few interesting features that are implemented to the app:
+🔥 A few interesting features that are implemented into the app:

 ◻️ Slide in tab with image of the aircraft, informations about the flight and menu at the bottom with buttons to show some extra informations about the flight and path of the flight.